Hello HRs,

-Hello HRs, I'm 9 months pregnant and working in my current company since 2.3 years.
-Here, we have 2 years probation period (Its a group of school, hence education institute) .
-Recently my last appraisal as a part of 2 years completion has happened and my boss told me that my performance is not good and they will see my performance and let me know whether they will continue with me or no about my confirmation before I go on a maternity leave.
+I'm 9 months pregnant and have been working in my current company for 2.3 years.
+Here, we have a 2-year probation period (It's a group of schools, hence an educational institute).
+Recently, my last appraisal as part of the 2-year completion has happened, and my boss told me that my performance is not good.
+They will evaluate my performance and inform me whether they will continue with me before I go on maternity leave.

 From India, Pune